November75-SPT/CookingGrenades/README.md

 ## Installation

-- Unzip `CookingGrenades.zip` into your SPT folder.
+- Unzip into your SPT folder.

 ## Configuration

-Settings are managed in `BepInEx/config/CookingGrenades.cfg`.

 ### Options